-Starting in 2021, there are 10 megacities in presence.
-The biggest of these is Guangzhou in China, with more than 45 million people.
-And the last city on our list is New York City with 22.4 million.
+Starting in 2022, there are 10 megacities in presence.
+The biggest of these is Tokyo in Jaban, with more than 37 million people.
+And the last city on our list is Osaka in Japan also with more than 19 million people.

 More noteworthy Tokyo is the second biggest urban agglomeration on the planet, gobbling up the neighboring urban areas of Yokohama, Kawasaki, and Chiba.
 In spite of its size, Tokyo has exceptionally proficient open transportation, which outlines just about 80% of all voyages.

 Urban Area: 32,065,760 people

 Delhi is India’s capital and as of late overwhelmed Mumbai as the greatest city by populace measure.
 It’s a position of striking differentiations.
 Mosques, bazaars, and restricted paths stamp the old town.
 New Delhi, the capital, highlights fantastic avenues, business focuses, and shopping centers.

 Shanghai has turned into China’s money-related and business focus and is positioned as the planet’s biggest city legitimate.
 It has one of the world’s busiest ports and the world’s most broad transport framework with more than one thousand lines.

 4- Dhaka, Bangladesh

 Dhaka is a diverse city located in central Bangladesh along the Buriganga River.
 Not only is it the capital city, but it is also the largest in the country.
 In 2016, the population was 18.237 million in the Greater Dhaka Area.